jeremyong/jeremyong.github.com/_posts/2024-05-19-getting-started-in-computer-graphics.markdown

 graphics programmers is very small relative to Windows and console programmers.

 (Warning, strong opinions follow).
-With respect to shading languages, I think GLSL is a dead shading language (and OpenGL is a dying/dead API).
+With respect to shading languages, I think GLSL is a dead shading language (and OpenGL is a dying/dead API in the sense that nobody in my corner of the industry ships this anymore).
 I've used both professionally, and while they served important roles at various times in history, you are much better off sticking to HLSL and DX12/VK in my opinion.

 Regardless of what API and shader language you choose, however, you _will_ learn and use more APIs in time, so don't sweat your initial choices too much.
 What's more important is gaining an appreciation of the